Skip Navigation

 As the chief financial officer, Bethel is responsible for all financial functions, including debt management, capital planning, financial reporting, budgeting as well as water rates and charges for both agencies, which collectively serve more than 2 million residents and 40 million annual visitors in Southern Nevada.

-Bethel has served in a financial leadership capacity in the utility industry, both regulated and non-regulated, for nearly 30 years.
+Bethel has served in a financial leadership capacity in the utility industry, both regulated and non-regulated, for 30 years.
 Before joining the Water Authority and Water District in 2018, Bethel was the senior vice president and chief financial officer at NV Energy from 2013 until 2018.
 Bethel joined NV Energy in 2007 as vice president and chief accounting officer.

 Before moving to Nevada, Bethel served as assistant controller for American Electric Power, Inc. in Ohio.
 Prior experience includes key accounting management positions with The Williams Company, Central & South West Services, and the Public Service Company of Oklahoma.